usnistgov/OOF2/SRC/common/IO/OOFCANVAS/README.md

 after the mouse button was  pressed all of the `CanvasLayer`s other than the rubberband's layer are rendered to a separate `Cairo::ImageSurface` called the `nonRubberBandBuffer`.
-Then this buffer is copied to the `GtkLayout` with the rubberband drawn on top of it each time the rubberband changes.
-The `nonRubberBandBuffer` is updated first if any other layers have changed.
+Then this buffer is copied to the `GtkLayout` and the rubberband is drawn on top of it.
+On subsequent calls to `drawHandler`, the `nonRubberBandBuffer` is copied and the rubberband is drawn, but the `nonRubberBandBuffer` is not rebuilt unless the layers have changed.